rushikesh109/Uber/Backend/README.md

 - `fullname.lastname`: String, minimum 3 characters
 - `email`: Valid email format
 - `password`: String, minimum 6 characters
-- `vechile.color`: String, minimum 3 characters
+- `vehicle.color`: String, minimum 3 characters
-- `vechile.plate`: String, minimum 3 characters
+- `vehicle.plate`: String, minimum 3 characters
-- `vechile.capacity`: Number, minimum 1
+- `vehicle.capacity`: Number, minimum 1
-- `vechile.vechileType`: String, must be one of: 'car', 'motorcycle', 'auto'
+- `vehicle.vehicleType`: String, must be one of: 'car', 'motorcycle', 'auto'

 The password will be automatically hashed before storage and a JWT token will be generated upon successful registration.
 The captain's initial status will be set to 'inactive'.